Home Based Care Training

 We provide outcomes based training and focus on participative learning.
-We believe in small classes, and run our courses with a maximum of 12 learners as our focus is on quality and not quantity.
+We believe in small classes, and run our courses with 20 learners as our focus is on quality training.
 This enables the facilitators to provide individual attention to each of the learners.

 Our programme’s aim is to build up the self-confidence of the learners.
 Experience has taught us that individual attention builds self-confidence and allows for greater opportunity for growth.
 It also allows the facilitators to pick up on any areas where a learner may have difficulties, which in turn can be concentrated on.

-The training programme is comprehensive and incorporates Basic Nursing Care and Home Economics, covering topics such as: role of the care giver, rights of the patient, the essentials of patient care (basic nursing care procedures), hygiene, nutrition, basic meal preparation and etiquette in the home.
+The training programme is comprehensive and incorporates Basic Nursing Care and Home Management, covering topics such as: role of the Care Giver, rights of the patient, the essentials of patient care (basic nursing care procedures), hygiene, nutrition and basic meal preparation.

-The course consists, in part, of theoretical training, including three specialised workshops on medical emergencies in the home, HIV/AIDS and Alzheimers.
+The course consists in part, of theoretical training, including three specialised workshops on medical emergencies in the home, HIV/AIDS, Dementia and Alzheimers.
 The remainder of the course is spent at special needs care and/or frail care facilities in order to gain practical experience.